 One might think that a conference about angel investing in the midst of the rise of super angels, galloping seed round and IPO valuations, would have had the word “bubble” written all over it.
 One couldn’t have been more wrong.
 Jon Pierce, the mastermind behind the recently held Angel Bootcamp in Boston, had with his team put together a great day with impressive schedule, best described as:

-Including: There’s a fine line between being including and excluding, so with half of the attendee list consisting of VCs and angel investors with 15% new aspiring angel investors, the rest 30% being entrepreneurs, the event becoming member’s club gathering was a probable scenario.
+There’s a fine line between being including and excluding, so with half of the attendee list consisting of VCs and angel investors with 15% new aspiring angel investors, the rest 30% being entrepreneurs, the event becoming member’s club gathering was a probable scenario.
 Quite on the contrary, it felt very including, which e.g. Eric Paley of Founder Collective demonstrated by kindly inviting anyone in the audience who didn’t know what a “convertible with a cap” is to grab any investor or come by him.
 No high horses.
-Only way to build a viable community.
+Also, even if the the day was invite only, it was 100% FREE: Only way to build a viable community.
 (More on convertible debt by Fred Wilson)

 Characteristics Of Great Founders - Sponge and Stone With Humility